remixtures/web-server-programming-java-2021/README.md

 4 - Media types and file storage.
 The Software development process, layered architecture and automated application testing.
 Sending an application to the Web: What is a Media Type and how to handle files in a database.
 What are the main stages of the software development process.
 The most popular Web development design patterns.
 What is the meaning of a multi-tier software architecture.
 How to divide parts of an application into different web services.
 How to writer automated tests.
 How to deploy an application.

 5 - HTTP protocol and cookies.
 Authentication and authorization: Why can we say that HTTP is a stateless protocol.
 What are cookies and what are they used for.
 The differences between authentication and authorization.
 How to create an application that asks the user to sign in.
-How to define paths and methods that require the user of a web app to log in, and hide parts of the view from different user groups.
+How to define paths and methods that require the user of a web app to log in and hide parts of the view from different user groups.

 6 - Repeating structures and fragments.
 Using CSS style sheets.
 Input validation.
 REST interfaces.